 Don’t decide to start a new ministry, hire a staff member, raise money, hold a leadership retreat, or make a ministry decision without first forcing this kind of clarity and alignment.

-Get your plan together, and it will solve many problems.
+Get it right and it will solve so many problems.

 - More Ministry.
-It's likely you have ministry dreams and want to make a more significant impact in your community.
+It’s likely you have ministry dreams and want to make a bigger impact in your community.
 What would your church do with more leaders or healthier leaders?
-What would it look like if every ministry and program was “fully staffed”?
-A solid ministry plan is a meaningful next step.
+What would it look like if every ministry and program was “fully staffed.”
+A solid ministry plan is a great next step.

 - More Leaders.
 The difference between an army and a mob is a plan.
-That’s why throwing more people at a problem doesn't make it better.
-It will likely make things worse (and run off potential leaders in the process).
+That’s why throwing more people at a problem doesn’t make it better.
+In fact, it will likely make things worse (and run off potential leaders in the process).
 The Two Page Plan will help you get all of your leaders, whether they are staff or volunteers, on the same page.

 - Greater Confidence.
-An excellent ministry plan does not diminish the need for the Holy Spirit or God's blessing.
-The Church belongs to God, and He can do whatever He wants.
-However, a solid ministry plan and a team that understands it is one of the biggest keys to confidence in ministry.
-You can trust God, rest in your calling, and believe that you're working on the right things.
+A great ministry plan does not diminish the need for the Holy Spirit or God’s blessing.
+The Church belongs to God and He can do whatever he wants.
+However, a solid ministry plan, and a team that understands it, is one of the biggest keys to confidence in ministry.
+You can trust God, rest in your calling, and believe that you’re working on the right things.

 Here are the things we will help you clarify on your Two Page Plan.

-- You've probably already got this, but we'll help you make it clearer and show you where to use it.
+- You’ve probably already got this, but we’ll help you make it clearer and show you were to use it.

-- Your mission will likely be one of your biggest “AHA!” moments.
+- This will likely be one of your biggest AHA moments.
 It can be a game-changer.

 - We’ll demystify this term for you and show you how it all fits together.

-- More than just fancy words, we'll help you clarify and use your church's values to make actual ministry decisions.
+- More than just fancy words, we’ll help you clarify and actually use your values to make actual ministry decisions.

-- You'll never accomplish big plans without a corresponding strategy.
+- Big plans will never be accomplished without a corresponding strategy.

 - What makes you truly unique?

 - Keystone Ministries.
-What are the most critical ministries in your church?
-And yes, this means some things you do aren't necessary.
+What are the most important ministries in your church?
+And yes, this means some things you do aren’t really important.

 - Key Processes.
-A handful of systems and processes in your church will help you solve problems once and for all.
+There are a handful of systems and processes in your church that will help you solve problems once and for all.

 - Annual Goals.
-Goals inspire us toward a better future, and there's a way to set them so that people are inspired, not annoyed.
+Goals inspire us toward a better future, and there’s a way to set them so people are inspired not annoyed.

 - Three Year Outlook.
 Imagine what your church will look like and feel like three years from now.